kora-projects/kora-docs/mkdocs/docs/v2/en/guides/http-server.md

         @Json
         fun getUser(@Path userId: String): UserResponse {
             return userRepository.findById(userId)
-                ?: throw HttpServerResponseException.of(404, "User not found")
+                ?: throw HttpServerResponseException.of(404, "User not found: $userId") }
     }
-    }
     ```

 This is the first moment where the API becomes stateful.
 You can now call `createUser`, get an ID back, and then use that ID in `getUser`.

+`UserRepository` is an interface, and `InMemoryUserRepository` is the `@Component` that implements it.
+The controller asks for the interface in its constructor, and Kora resolves that edge of the
+graph during compilation — if the implementation were missing, the build would fail with `No component found for dependency` instead of failing at runtime.

 ## CRUD Repository { #crud-repository }